bearcub3/WouldYouRather/README.md

 2. create an action creator ( create a constant for action type as well )
 3. create a reducer to make a state change accordingly
 4. to deal with backend data, create an asynchronous promise

+`It is mind-blowing that sometimes I have to figure out what the problem is and why every browser works slightly differently even with the same JavaScript codes.
+It seems like it would be better to work on firefox and if the app works fine there, it would be pretty much the same on Chrome`